weaviate/weaviate-io/developers/contributor-guide/getting-started/git-and-github.md

 * Check for technical accuracy in the content.
 You can always [ask for help](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw/) if you get stuck.

-* Verify that the syntax of new or updated Liquid statements is proper.
-Jekyll uses the [Liquid](https://shopify.github.io/liquid/) templating language to process templates.
+* Verify that the syntax of new or updated MDX or React statements is proper.

 ## After submitting a Pull Request